ck0ne01/kubernetes-secrets-manager/README.md

 ### Context

-Configure your kubernets cluster context in your terminal kubectl config set-context <CONTEXT>.
+Configure your kubernets cluster context in your terminal kubectl config use-context <CONTEXT>.
 The KUBECONFIG environment variable is currently not supportet, to use this TUI you can write a new config file.

 ```